-- Open Instagram if you need to but don’t go back into the conversation.
-If you do, the app will send a read receipt.
+- You can open Instagram if you need to but don’t go back into the conversation.
+If you do, the app will send the queued read receipt.

 There are many reasons why you may not want to send a read receipt for Instagram direct messages.
-Using this method works on Instagram, WhatsApp, Facebook Messenger and many other social networks.
+This method works on Instagram, WhatsApp, Facebook Messenger and many other social networks.
 Use it well!